I Think I’ve Figured Out Why People Leave Church

 OUR PASTOR AND OUR PEOPLE.

-Maybe it’s because we forgot about what Jesus said mattered most.
+Maybe it’s because we forgot that what Jesus said mattered most.

 Do you remember how He responded to the church leaders of His day?